-- (1) Reimbursement rates for specific types of service shall be negotiated between the Secretary and the area authority.
-The negotiation shall begin with the rate determined by the standardized cost-finding and rate-setting procedure that is required by G.S.
-122C-143.2(a) or by another method approved by the Secretary. - (2) The reimbursement rate used for the payment of services shall incorporate operating and administrative costs, including costs for property in accordance with G.S.
-122C-147." - (k) G.S.
-122C-148, 122C-149, and 122C-150 are repealed. - (1) G.S.
-122C-151 reads as rewritten:
+(1) Reimbursement rates for specific types of service shall be negotiated between the Secretary and the area authority.
+The negotiation shall

-"§ 122C-151.
-Responsibilities of those receiving appropriations.

-- (a) All resources allocated to and received by any area authority and used for programs of mental health, developmental disabilities, substance abuse or other related fields services are subject to the conditions specified in this Article and to the rules of the Commission and the Secretary.
+1 begin with the rate determined by the standardized cost-finding and 2 rate-setting procedure that is required by G.S.
+122C-143.2(a) or by 3 another method approved by the Secretary.
+L (2) The reimbursement rate used for the payment of services shall incorporate operating and administrative costs, including costs for property in accordance with G.S.
+122C-147." (k) G.S.
+122C-148, 122C-149, and 122C-150 are repealed. (l) G.S.
+122C-149, 122C-149, and 122C-130 are repeated. "§ 122C-151.
+Responsibilities of those receiving appropriations. (a) All resources allocated to and received by any area authority and used for programs of mental health, developmental disabilities, substance abuse or other related fields services are subject to the conditions specified in this Article and to the rules of the Commission and the Secretary.
 Secretary and to the conditions of the Memorandum of Agreement specified in G.S.
-122C-143.2. - (b) If an area authority fails to complete actions necessary for the development of a Memorandum of Agreement, fails to file required reports within the time limit set by the Secretary, or fails to comply with any other requirements specified in this Article, the Secretary may: - (1) Delay payments; and - With written notification of cause and subject to an appeal as provided by G.S.
+122C-143.2. (b) If an area authority fails to complete actions necessary for the development of a Memorandum of Agreement, fails to file required reports within the time limit set by the Secretary, or fails to comply with any other requirements specified in this Article, the Secretary may: (1) Delay payments; and (2) With written notification of cause and subject to an appeal as provided by G.S.
 122C-151.2, reduce or deny payment of funds.
-Restoration of funds upon compliance is within the discretion of the Secretary."
+Restoration of funds upon compliance is within the discretion of the Secretary." (m) G.S.

-(m) G.S.
 122C-145 is renumbered as G.S.
-122C-151.2.
-1 2 (n) Effective July 1, 1994, G.S.
-122C-151.1 is repealed.
-3 (o) Effective January 1, 1994, Part 4 of Article 4 of Chapter 122C of the General Statutes is amended by adding the following new sections to read: 4 5 "§ 122C-151.3.
+122C-151.2. (n) Effective July 1, 1994, G.S.
+122C-151.1 is repealed. (a) Effective January 1, 1994, Part 4 of Article 4 of Chapter 122C of the General Statutes is amended by adding the following new sections to read: "§ 122C-151.3.
 Dispute with area authorities.
-6 An area authority shall establish written procedures for resolving disputes over 7 decisions of an area authority that may be appealed to the Area Authority Appeals Panel 8 under G.S.
+An area authority shall establish written procedures for resolving disputes over decisions of an area authority that may be appealed to the Area Authority Appeals Panel under G.S.
 122C-151.4.
-The procedures shall be informal and shall provide an 9 opportunity for those who dispute the decision to present their position. "§ 122C-151.4.
-Appeal to Area Authority Appeals Panel.
-10 Definitions. - The following definitions apply in this section: 11 (a) 12 'Contract' means a contract with an area authority to provide services.
-(1) other than personal services, to clients and other recipients of services.
-13 14 (2) 'Contractor' means a person who has a contract or who had a contract 15 during the current fiscal year.
-'Former contractor' means a person who had a contract during the 16 (3) 17 previous fiscal year.
-Appeals Panel. - The Area Authority Appeals Panel is established.
-The Panel 18 shall consist of three members appointed by the Secretary.
-The Secretary shall 19 20 determine the qualifications of the Panel members.
-Panel members serve at the pleasure 21 of the Secretary.
-22 (c) Who Can Appeal. - The following persons may appeal to the Area Authority 23 Appeals Panel after having exhausted the appeals process at the appropriate area 24 authority: 25 (1) A contractor or a former contractor who claims that an area authority 26 is not acting or has not acted within applicable State law or rules in 27 imposing a particular requirement on the contractor on fulfillment of the contract; 28 29 A contractor or a former contractor who claims that a requirement of (2) 30 the contract substantially compromises the ability of the contractor to fulfill the contract; 31 A contractor or former contractor who claims that an area authority has 32 (3) 33 acted arbitrarily and capriciously in reducing funding for the type of services provided or formerly provided by the contractor or former 34 35 contractor: 36 A client or a person who was a client in the previous fiscal year, who (4) 37 claims that an area authority has acted arbitrarily and capriciously in 38 reducing funding for the type of services provided or formerly provided to the client directly by the area authority; and 39 A person who claims that an area authority did not comply with a State 40 (5) 41 law or a rule adopted by the Secretary or the Commission in 42 developing the plans and budgets of the area authority and that the area person to participate in the development of the plans and budgets.
+The procedures shall be informal and shall provide an opportunity for those who dispute the decision to present their position. "§ 122C-151.4.
+Appeal to Area Authority Appeals Panel. (a) Definitions. - The following definitions apply in this section: (1) 'Contract' means a contract with an area authority to provide services, other than personal services, to clients and other recipients of services.
+(2) 'Contractor' means a person who has a contract or who had a contract during the current fiscal year.
+(3) 'Former contractor' means a person who had a contract during the previous fiscal year. (b) Appeals Parel The Area Authority Appeals Penel is established.
+The Penel (b) Appeals Panel. - The Area Authority Appeals Panel is established.
+The Panel shall consist of three members appointed by the Secretary.
+The Secretary shall determine the qualifications of the Panel members.
+Panel members serve at the pleasure of the Secretary.